hypriot/blog/content/post/high-availability-with-docker.md

 Results
 ------------
 As shown in the screencast, Docker is able to recover from failure of the ethernet interface.
 After testing the other use cases later on, Docker recovered flawlessly from a reboot and crash as well.
-This holds for the slave and the master node, which is remarkable!
+Note that this also holds for master nodes, not only for slave nodes!
+This is remarkable because in contrast to slave nodes, master nodes hold important data of the cluster state.
+A master nodes's outage is critical for the health of the cluster.
+With e.g. [Kubernetes-on-arm](https://github.com/luxas/kubernetes-on-arm), the cluster does not recover after rebooting or crashing a master node.

 > **Edit on 6.11.2016**: Jérémy Derussé and Nikolay Kushin reported in the discussion below that for them a reboot or crash of a node did not result in a healthy cluster state after bringing up the node again.
 As of today, unfortunately I can confirm this, with Docker version 1.12.1, 1.12.2 as well as 1.12.3.
 I cannot explain why during my tests for this post a crashed node recovered smoothly.